 - Learn how to administer CPR, mouth-to-mouth resuscitation, and other lifesaving techniques.
-To administer CPR correctly you must be properly trained.
+You must be properly trained to administer CPR correctly.

-- Know how to contact your local emergency medical services.
+- Learn how to contact your local emergency medical services.
 Install a phone or keep a cordless phone in the pool or spa area.
-Post the emergency number in an easy to see place.
+Post the emergency number in an easy-to-see place.